MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShareAllowedUserByRef.md

 # Get-MgBetaPrintShareAllowedUserByRef

 ## SYNOPSIS
-Retrieve a list of users who have been granted access to submit print jobs to the associated printerShare.
+The users who have access to print using the printer.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPrintShareAllowedUserByRef](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShareAllowedUserByRef?view=graph-powershell-1.0)

 ## SYNTAX